asmyczek/popcorn/README.markdown

 functionality with random generators, dictionaries, network type generators for IP or mac address and more.

-Popcorn can be used to generator mock objects for testing of JSON services or browser side JavaScript code.
-Since with this DSL thousands of test cases can be expressed in just few lines of code, it makes for a great driver for data-driven test engines.
+Popcorn can be used to generate mock objects for testing of JSON services or browser side JavaScript code.
+Since with this DSL thousands of test cases can be expressed in just few lines of code, it makes for a great driver for data driven test engines.

 To see the DSL in action try 'popcorn_maker.html'.